 Martin’s advocacy on ADHD is motivated solely by his experience as a teacher, parent and politician.
 He has no commercial interests in ADHD treatments or products.
 Martin communicates with a diverse range of anti-ADHD child drugging allies, however, other than Drug Free Attention Difficulties Support Inc (DFADS), Martin is not a member of any organisations with any interest in ADHD.

 DFADS is a Western Australian not for profit support group for parents of children with behavioral and attentional difficulties.
 DFADS does not accept funding or donations from any businesses offering any form of treatment for ADHD or any behavioural or learning difficulties.
 DFADS has no association with any religious organisations.
-Any profits from the sale of the book Speed Up & Sit Still when it is published will be donated by Martin to DFADS
+Any profits from the sale of the book Speed Up & Sit Still when it is published have been donated by Martin to DFADS.

 Despite internet reports to the contrary Martin Whitely is not a Scientologist.
 While Martin is not, and never has been, a devotee or follower of any religion, or a member of any organisation associated with any religion, he respects the right of individuals to their own religious beliefs.